-If the defendant admits responsibility with explanation, the court may not set aside the defendant's admission and find the defendant not responsible (see informal or formal hearing).
-If the court finds the defendant responsible with explanation it may only reduce the civil fines and costs in light of the extenuating circumstances.
-The court may not reduce the number of points assessed by the secretary of state.
+If the defendant admits responsibility with explanation, the court may not set aside the defendant’s admission and find the defendant not responsible (see informal or formal hearing).
+If the Court finds the defendant responsible with explanation it may only reduce the civil fines and costs in light of the extenuating circumstances.
+The court may not reduce or eliminate the number of points assessed by the secretary of state.

 The defendant’s appearance (by mail or in person) must occur within the time specified.
 Failure to make a timely appearance will result in entry of a default judgment against the defendant.
 Noncompliance with the judgment will result in eventual suspension of the defendant’s license, as well as other possible sanctions.

 To deny responsibility is to contest the case.
 The defendant must appear to offer a defense at an Informal or Formal hearing.
 Denials of responsibility/requests for hearings must be received within 20 days from the date your citation was issued.
-Request for Informal or Formal Hearings may be made by submitting the Request for Informal/Formal Hearing Form by mail, by fax to 616-363-6211, or in person.
-See request form.Requests for hearings are not accepted by phone
+Request for Informal or Formal hearings may be made by submitting the Request for Informal/Formal Hearing Form by mail, by fax to 616-363-6211, or in person.

 There are two types of hearings for contested civil infraction cases:

 The majority of contested cases are heard and decided at Informal hearings.
-A hearing conducted by a District Court Magistrate or Judge involving the police officer, the defendant and any witnesses, held without a prosecutor or defense attorney.
+A hearing that is conducted by a District Court Magistrate or Judge involving the police officer, the defendant and any witnesses, and is held without a prosecutor or defense attorney.
 The determination may be appealed to a formal hearing.

-A hearing conducted only by a District Court Judge involving the police officer, defendant and all witnesses.
-Defendant may be represented by an attorney and a prosecutor must be present.
+A hearing that is conducted only by a District Court Judge involving the police officer, defendant and all witnesses.
+The defendant may be represented by an attorney and a prosecutor must be present.